-Flair Sport & Leisure Ltd. 07097637 Trading as Flair Gymnastics (“the Company”) whose registered address is Abbey House Farnham Surrey GU9 7QQ holds personal information about individuals such as staff, students, parents, customers and members, volunteers and others, defined as data subjects in accordance with the General Data Protection Regulation (GDPR)
+Flair Sport & Leisure Ltd. 07097637 Trading as Flair Gymnastics (“the Company”) whose registered address is Progress House, 17, Cecil Rd., Altrincham WA15 9NZ holds personal information about individuals such as staff, students, parents, customers and members, volunteers and others, defined as data subjects in accordance with the General Data Protection Regulation (GDPR)

 This policy is intended to provide information about how the Company will use (or “process”) personal data about individuals including: its staff & volunteers; its current, past and prospective students; and their customers, parents, carers or guardians (referred to in this policy as “parents”).
 This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
 Staff, volunteers, parents and students are all encouraged to read this Privacy Notice and understand the Company’s obligations to its entire community.

 - any contract between the Company and its staff, volunteers, suppliers or the parents of students